Sure, it’s bad. But even working within this structure, some tweaks could have salvaged something.

 If George is going to insist on making us spend time with this pair, they had better do something a hell of a lot more interesting than roll around in grass together and exchange the most leaden foreshadowing dialogue known to cinema.

 Both he and Padme would be considerably more likeable if they began by disliking each other.
 This is not exactly a new or complex trick.
-Annakin should be irritated to be made her babysitter and denied the fun important Jedi stuff Obi-Wan gets to do.
+Annakin should be irritated to be made the royal babysitter and denied the fun important Jedi stuff Obi-Wan gets to do.

 He should be humiliated to be her bodyguard and blame her for his predicament.
 He should lose his temper with her and damn her as a spoiled fool.
 This is a former slave after all, tasked with watching over a former queen.